Site icon DED9

 What Is A Data Pipeline And What Does It Do?

-If you run a state-of-the-art business or online store, you probably need a data scientist.
-If you produce a lot of data but do not think you need a data science expert, you are not yet familiar with this area of technology.
+Data Pipeline: You probably need a data scientist to run a state-of-the-art business or online store.
+If you produce a lot of data but do not think you need a data science expert, you are not yet familiar with this technology area.

 Data science has been in the business dictionary since 2001.
-Continued by William S. Cleveland introduced it as part of the statistics field.
-Until Google’s senior economist Hall Varian in 2009 offered a new perspective on the science.
+William S. Cleveland continued this by introducing it as part of the statistics field.
+Until Google’s senior economist, Hall Varian 2009, offered a new perspective on the science.

-He believed that the process of collecting data and extracting information from it would transform modern business.
+He believed collecting and extracting information from data would transform modern business.

 Today, data scientists are developing machine learning algorithms to solve complex business challenges.